 Researchers are trying to learn more about what trout, salmon, and walleye are eating in lakes Huron and Michigan.
 Anglers can help by donating stomachs from their catch.

-August 9, 2017 - Author: Dan O'Keefe, MIchigan State University Extension, Michigan Sea Grant
+August 9, 2017 - Author: Daniel O'Keefe, MIchigan State University Extension, Michigan Sea Grant

 Fisheries scientists around Lake Michigan and Lake Huron are working on a project led by Dr. Brian Roth at Michigan State University to understand what, and how much, different species of fish are eating.
 Invasive species such as round goby have damaged the environment, but they also provide food for some gamefish.
 Quagga mussels have reduced the amount of food in open water areas, but they also provide a food source for round goby.